A fish finder is a very useful tool that, as its name implies, helps you locate fish underwater.

 The Raymarine Dragonfly 7 Pro is an excellent choice for those that want a fish finder with a GPS.

 Though a GPS combo fish finder is more expensive upfront, it’s a great investment and more than pays for itself in the long run.
 The biggest benefits are the ability to create your maps on uncharted bodies of water and get home safely in an emergency situation.

-In addition to its built-in GPS (with navionics charts), this fish finder comes with Spectrum CHIRP Technology.
-This powerful form of sonar allows for an even more precise detailing of underwater image structure.
+In addition to its built-in GPS (with Navionics charts), it comes with Spectrum CHIRP Technology.
+This powerful form of sonar allows a more precise detailing of underwater image structure.
 It even allows the transmitter to pick up more fish.

-The 7-inch high-definition LCD monitor on the Dragonfly 7 Pro is equally impressive.
+Its 7-inch high-definition LCD monitor is equally impressive.
 It’s easily viewable in all weather conditions and provides an incredibly clear, near photographic, representation of underwater structures.
 The device works to depths of up to 600 feet.

-The device is extremely durable and can hold up to intense abuse.
-Optical bonding ensures the LCD screen never fogs up, no matter the weather conditions.
-A transducer and mounting template are included and are very easy to install.
+The Dragonfly 7 Pro is extremely durable and can hold up to intense abuse.
+Optical bonding ensures the LCD screen never fogs up in all weather conditions.
+A transducer and mounting template are included and are easy to install.

 A side-imaging fish finder allows you to see much more to the sides of your boat than a traditional fish finder.
 The Garmin Striker 7SV is an excellent choice for a side-imaging model.

 It is notable for its rugged design.
 It’s built to last for years on end, withstanding the harsh marine fishing environment in the process.
 The 7-inch color LCD monitor never loses its luster.

 CHIRP sonar sends a continuous sweep of sound energy in different frequencies for the most accurate mapping possible.
 It comes with both down-view and side-view for more accuracy.